Unlock Your Future: Discovering the Ideal Career Path at Community College

 Diagnostic Medical Sonographer

-These healthcare professionals utilize ultrasound equipment to screen and diagnose a number of conditions.
-As this technology has grown and evolved to encompass a large number of diagnostic purposes, the need for medical sonographers has also grown.
+These healthcare professionals utilize ultrasound equipment to screen and diagnose several conditions.
+As this technology has grown and evolved to encompass many diagnostic purposes, the need for medical sonographers has also grown.
 According to a report at 24/7 Wall Street, the U.S. Bureau of Labor Statistics expects an increase of around 45 percent in the number of diagnostic sonographers needed between 2010 and 2020.
-The average annual salary for this field is around $64,000, with the highest paid sonographers making more than $88,000 annually.
+The average annual salary for this field is around $64,000, with the highest-paid sonographers making more than $88,000 annually.

 Electrician

-Electricians are doing much more than hooking up the lights these days – with increased technology also comes the need for more connectivity in homes and businesses alike.
-Electricians are also starting to work with alternative energy sources like solar and wind energy, according to Yahoo Finance.
-As demand increases so does the need for training in this field.
-A two-year degree from a local community college might be an effective way to get your foot in the door of this expanding industry, which is expected to grow by around 23 percent over the next 10 years.
+Electricians are doing much more than hooking up the lights these days – with increased technology also comes the need for more connectivity in homes and businesses.
+According to Yahoo Finance, electricians are also starting to work with alternative energy sources like solar and wind energy.
+As demand increases, so does the need for training in this field.
+A two-year degree from a local community college might be an effective way to get your foot in the door of this expanding industry, which is expected to grow by around 23 percent over the next ten years.

 Dental Hygienist

-The position of the dental hygienist makes it on nearly every current career list, due to stellar job growth, flexibility and a high annual income.
-According to 24/7 Wall Street, this field is expected to grow by an outstanding 37.7 percent over the next 10 years.
-In addition, the average annual income of more than $68,000 encompasses full-time, as well as part-time, professionals.
-Dental hygienists work directly with patients in dentist offices, providing cleaning, preventative care and patient education.
+The dental hygienist position makes it on nearly every current career list due to stellar job growth, flexibility, and a high annual income.
+According to 24/7 Wall Street, this field is expected to grow 37.7 percent over the next ten years.
+In addition, the average annual income of more than $68,000 encompasses full-time and part-time professionals.
+Dental hygienists work directly with patients in dentist offices, providing cleaning, preventative care, and patient education.

 Environmental Science and Protection Technician

 Yahoo Finance explains that environmental science and protection technicians “monitor the environment and investigate sources of pollution and contamination, including those affecting health.”
-These professionals may begin their career path with a two-year degree in public safety technology, which prepares graduates for a career in environmental protection, as well as fire science, homeland security and administration.
-The Bureau of Labor Statistics predicts that nearly 20,000 more jobs will be added to this industry by 2020, with a current average annual income of more than $41,000.
+These professionals may begin their career path with a two-year degree in public safety technology, which prepares graduates for a career in environmental protection and fire science, homeland security, and administration.
+The Bureau of Labor Statistics predicts that nearly 20,000 more jobs will be added to this industry by 2020, with an average annual income of more than $41,000.

 Registered Nurse

-Nursing is a career that simply never goes out of style, and the next decade will be no exception.
+Nursing is a career that never goes out of style, and the next decade will be no exception.
 The difference today is that many nurses are now getting their start in this rewarding career from a two-year school with a robust healthcare program.
 Nurses enjoy incredible versatility, working in doctor’s offices, hospitals, and clinics.
-Some even offer home care to patients who are unable seek medical care out of their homes.
+Some even offer home care to patients who cannot seek medical care out of their homes.
 The average annual salary for registered nurses ranges from $53,000 to more than $80,000.
-Job growth over the next 10 years is expected to continue at a rate of around 26 percent.
+Job growth over the next ten years will continue at around 26 percent.

 Biomedical Engineering Technician

-Biomedical engineering technicians provide service and repair to a broad range of medical equipment used in hospitals, clinics and physicians’ offices.
-Although some companies require a bachelor’s degree to land a position in this field, many technicians get their foot in the door with an associate degree as well.
+Biomedical engineering technicians provide service and repair to various medical equipment used in hospitals, clinics, and physicians’ offices.
+Although some companies require a bachelor’s degree to land a position in this field, many technicians also get their foot in the door with an associate degree.
 The position is expected to grow significantly over the next decade – at a rate of nearly 67 percent, according to 24/7 Wall Street.
 Professionals in this field can expect to earn an average annual salary of more than $83,000.

 Physical Therapist Assistant

-This is another position that makes its way to a number of career lists today, due to its exponential growth and seemingly endless possibilities.
-Physical therapy assistants work alongside physical therapists, overseeing exercises and administering care to help patients recover from surgery, injury or illness.
-The field is expected to grow at a rate of more than 47 percent through 2020, with an average annual salary ranging from $41,000 to around $60,000.
+This is another position that makes its way to several career lists today due to its exponential growth and seemingly endless possibilities.
+Physical therapy assistants work alongside physical therapists, overseeing exercises and administering care to help patients recover from surgery, injury, or illness.
+The field is expected to grow more than 47 percent through 2020, with an average annual salary ranging from $41,000 to around $60,000.

 Computer Information Technician

 The technology sector will continue to grow over the next decade, which is good news for those pursuing a degree in computer information technology.
-A two-year degree will launch you on a rewarding career in computer security, PC support or networking.
-Entry-level information technology analysts make an average annual salary of $60,000 or more, and job growth is predicted at a rate of 30 percent over the next decade, according to Ivy Tech Community College.
+A two-year degree will launch you on a rewarding career in computer security, PC support, or networking.
+According to Ivy Tech Community College, entry-level information technology analysts make an average annual salary of $60,000 or more, and job growth is predicted at 30 percent over the next decade.

 Community college is an excellent place to find a career that will grow with you into the future.
-These hot fields are in demand today and show plenty of promise in the years to come.
+These hot fields are in demand today and show plenty of promise in future years.

 Additional Resources [+]